vkantamani/Ind-Project-Fama-French/README.md

+(Independent Project): Analyzing the Fama-French Five-Factor Model - Implications of Low-Volatility and Momentum Factors in Extending the Capital Asset Pricing Model (CAPM)

 In 1993, Fama and French introduced their three-factor model designed to augment the capital asset pricing model (CAPM).
 To characterize asset returns, their framework specifies the existence of size and value risk premiums, the small-minus-big (SMB) and high-minus-low (HML) factors, arguing that these factors captured a dimension of systematic risk beyond the market beta specified by the CAPM.
 Since the inception of the Fama-French three-factor model, it has become standard practice to report 3-factor alphas in asset pricing literature.

 In 2015, Fama and French proposed two additional factors, profitability in terms of robust-minus-weak (RMW) and investment in terms of conservative-minus-aggressive (CMA) to address the limitations of the 3-factor model in characterizing stock returns (i.e. prevailing literature suggests that the 3-factor alphas are non-zero).